 For more information about RI International and all that they offer, see Recovery Innovations International.

-Will Hall’s work and learning arose from his own experiences of recovery from madness, and today he is passionate about new visions of mind and what it means to be human.
-Will holds degrees from the California Institute of Integral Studies, the Process Work Institute, is both an Emotional First Aid and Open Dialogue practitioner and WRAP facilitator.
+Will Hall’s work and learning arose from his own experiences of recovery from madness, and today he is a therapist and trainer working world-wide.
+He is passionate about new visions of mind and what it means to be human, and holds degrees from the Process Work Institute and the Open Dialogue training center IDP, as well as being a WRAP facilitator and NADA auricular acupuncturist.
 Will has focused especially on trauma, oppression, and working with extreme states of consciousness that get diagnosed as psychosis.

 Doug & Amy Modig